 The driver to the rear should keep a proper distance from the car ahead of them.
 In inclement weather, space should be greater.
 Big rigs, because of their difficulty in stopping quickly, should leave even more room.

 In South Carolina, drivers who share fault in an accident can still receive compensation for damages.
 Under the state’s modified comparative negligence law, the driver who is partly at fault sees their compensation reduced by the extent of their liability as long as it is not greater than 50 percent.

 If an auto part, such as the brakes, is defective, you can lodge a product liability lawsuit against the manufacturer.
 Yet, elements like the speed of the vehicle and the distance from the lead vehicle need to factor into the division of damages.

 Injuries in a Rear-End Collision

 The most common injury is cervical sprain and strain, usually called whiplash.
 It causes a rapid back and forth movement of the head similar to that of a whip upon impact.
 The condition usually resolves with rest and analgesia within a month.
 Symptoms are often delayed and can take up to 72 hours or longer to appear.
 In some cases, individuals may be symptomatic for more than a year.

 A subdural hematoma can also occur when the impact is significant.
 This condition is an accumulation of blood between the dura (membrane around the brain) and the brain.
 It can lead to a fatal occurrence if it is not treated correctly.

 Concussions and herniated disks are both possible after a rear-end collision.
 It is essential to be evaluated by a medical professional as soon as possible after an accident.

 The Morris Law Firm

 The Morris Law Firm is here to help after a rear-end collision in South Carolina.
-We are located in the Myrtle Beach area and in Aiken.
-Just give us a call at (843) 232-0944 or at (803) 470-4444 in Aiken.
+We are located in the Myrtle Beach and Murrells Inlet areas.
+Just give us a call at (843) 232-0944.
 You can also reach out to us online.